nodejs/node/doc/guides/tips-tricks-and-troubleshooting.md

 ## Tips

-### Windows

-1. If you regularly build on windows, you should check out [`ninja`].
-You may find it to be much faster than `MSBuild` and less eager to rebuild unchanged sub-targets.
+1. If you build the code often, you should check out [`ninja`].
+You may find it to be faster than `make`, much much faster than `MSBuild` (Windows), and less eager to rebuild unchanged sub-targets.
-   P.S. non-windows developers may also find it better then `make`.

    [`ninja`]: ./building-node-with-ninja.md